cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * **An External Attacker with valid access:** Could potentially inject false events to lead to incorrect actions being taken by consumers.
-* **An Internal Attacker:** Might be able to alter event definitions or intercept event data in transit within systems that utilise CloudEvents.
+* **An Internal Attacker:** Might be able to alter event definitions or intercept event data in transit within systems that utilize CloudEvents.
-* **A Malicious Internal User:** Could misuse the event system to trigger unauthorised actions or services.
+* **A Malicious Internal User:** Could misuse the event system to trigger unauthorized actions or services.

 ### Theoretical Threats